yiliu1237/CUDA-Stream-Compaction/README.md

 ### Best Performance

-The most optimal performance is observed between \(2^6\) and \(2^9\), where the runtime stabilizes around **0.07 ms**.
-These sizes likely strike a balance where:
+The most optimal performance is observed between \(2^7\) and \(2^9\), where the runtime stabilizes around **0.07 ms**.
-- The number of elements fits well within available thread blocks,
-- Memory access patterns remain more coalesced,
-- And kernel launch overhead is minimal due to shallower recursion depths in the scan tree.

 This range can be considered the **sweet spot** for this global memory-based scan implementation, offering the lowest latency and most consistent performance across all tested input sizes.